-In 2021, Peru spent about 4% of its GDP on education, around the same as the average for countries in Latin America and the Caribbean (LAC), but lower than the US (6%).
-In a 2018 assessment of student performance in reading, math, and science, Peru ranked below the US and every other South American country surveyed, with similar scores to Saudi Arabia and Thailand.
+French, German, and Italian.
+All Peruvian students wear uniforms, regardless of which school they attend assessment of student performance in reading, math, and science, Peru ranked below the US and every other South American country surveyed, with similar scores to Saudi Arabia and Thailand.
 Likewise, a 2021 study showed that about 56% of 10-year-olds in Peru were unable to read or understand simple text, underscoring the difficulties facing the country's educational system.

-While instruction is primarily in Spanish, the government permits education in other native languages.
-As of 2018, about 1 million children and adolescents have a first language other than Spanish.
+The Ministry of Education oversees all school accreditation and is tasked with about 1 million children and adolescents have a first language other than Spanish.
 Although most of these young Peruvians speak Quechua or Aymara, some residents, often in indigenous communities, speak less-common languages (see p.
 1-2 of Language and Communication) and may be obliged to take lessons in a language they do not speak.
 In addition, many students in rural and low-income communities were particularly impacted during the COVID-19 pandemic (see p.
 6 of Sustenance and Health).
 Because many families do not have access to Internet services for remote learning (see p.
 3 of Technology and Material), dropout rates rose in the 2020 and 2021 school years.